robb-j/chowchow-logger/README.md

   - Logs are written to different files in your log folder
 - Optionally log http requests by passing `enableAccessLogs`
   - Exclude routes using `excludeRoutes` parameter, tested against `req.path`
-- Optionally log errors from http request by passing `enableErrorLogs`
+- Optionally log errors from http requests by passing `enableErrorLogs`
 - Has different levels of logging, using winston's [npm levels](https://github.com/winstonjs/winston#logging-levels)
-- Configure which levels are written to files in your log folder
+- Configure which levels are written to files in your log folder by passing `persistentLevels`
-  - Defaults to write `error`, `warn`, `info` and `debug`
+  - Defaults to write `error`, `warn`, `info` and `debug` to their own files
   - Following `winston`, logs levels are inherited so higher levels are included in the lower ones.
     E.g. `info` logs will include all `warn` and `error` messages.
-  - Configure by passing `persistentLevels` as an array of strings

 ## Environment variables